 Although not legally required, we will be transparent about the open-source components used and how these features work.
 We highly value privacy and will run these services on our hardware or regionally hosted servers, ensuring privacy and GDPR compliance or adherence to local privacy laws.

-It’s worth noting that any tools we develop that will be released under free and open-source licenses, are not subject to the EU AI act, except when they are prohibited or non transparent.
-This also means any OS AI tools we use fall outside of the AI act.
+It’s worth noting that any tools we develop that will be released under free and open-source licenses, are not subject to the EU AI act, except when they are prohibited or non-transparent.
+This also means open-source AI tools we use fall outside of the AI act.

 We have strategic partnerships with third parties for corporate clients.
 These partners develop compliant AI tools that run on local data centers, ensuring compliance before being offered to customers.